-Community Support assists participants in acquiring, retaining, and improving communication, socialization, self-direction, self-help, and other adaptive skills necessary to reside in the community.
+Community Support assists participants in acquiring, retaining, and improving communication, socialization, selfdirection, self-help, and other adaptive skills necessary to reside in the community.
 Community Support facilitates social interaction; use of natural supports and typical community services available to all people; and participation in education and volunteer activities.

 Community Support includes activities that improve capacity to perform activities of daily living (i.e., bathing, dressing, eating, mobility, and using the toilet) and instrumental activities of daily living (i.e., communication, survival skills, cooking, housework, shopping, money management, time management, and use of transportation).
-Community Support may include personal assistance in completing activities of daily living and instrumental activities of daily living as an incidental component.
+Community Support may include personal assistance in completing activities of daily living and instrumental activities of daily living and instrumental activities of daily living as an incidental component.